bhk/scam/reference.md

 ### Dictionaries

-Dictionaries in SCAM are analogous to "a-lists" in Lisp, "dictionaries" in Python, "tables" in Lua, "hashes" in Perl, and so on.
+Dictionaries are associative arrays, similar to "a-lists" in Lisp, "dictionaries" in Python, "hashes" in Perl, "tables" in Lua, and so on.
 Each dictionary is a list of key-value pairs.

 A number of functions are provided for working with dictionaries: